szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Show tray icon`` Show/hide tray icon.
 Tray icon provides additional features like "Ask with screenshot" or "Open notepad".
 Restart of the application is required for this option to take effect.
 Default: True.

-- ``Minimize to tray``: Minimize to tray icon.
+- ``Minimize to tray on exit``: Minimize to tray icon on exit.
 Tray icon enabled is required for this option to work.
 Default: False.

 **Layout**